nasa/GeneLab_Data_Processing/Metagenomics/Estimate_host_reads_in_raw_data/Workflow_Documentation/NF_MGEstHostReads/README.md

       * `mamba` - instructs Nextflow to use conda environments via the mamba package manager
    * Other option (can be combined with the software environment option above using a comma, e.g. `-profile slurm,singularity`):
       * `slurm` - instructs Nextflow to use the [Slurm cluster management and job scheduling system](https://slurm.schedmd.com/overview.html) to schedule and run the jobs on a Slurm HPC cluster
-* `--ref_dbs_Dir` - Specifies the path to the directory where kraken2 databases are or will be stored
+* `--ref_dbs_dir` - Specifies the path to the directory where kraken2 databases are or will be stored (type: string, default: "./kraken2DBs")

 **Additional Required Parameters For Approach 1:**